epletnev/week8-evgamy/README.md

 Our goal was to feed the cats when you click on them and show the hunger bar progress, but did not get to that stage.

-Ongoing issue:

-Our current API does not work on Netlify, but worked on our localhost.